 There are a couple of reasons why this condition is common.
 First, there are countless fungal spores throughout the world.
 Second, these spores are incredibly tiny, which means it only takes a minuscule cut or abrasion for them to enter your body.
 And third, these fungi are often found in areas where people normally walk around barefoot.
 All of these combine to create many situations where it’s rather easy to contract a fungal infection.

 Much like with athlete's foot—another common infection—the fungus responsible for your discolored nails thrives in warm, damp environments.
-Those conditions can be found in both a foot encased with a sock and shoe (especially if they are made from non-breathable materials) and the locker room or pool deck where you might have picked up the fungus in the first place.
+Those conditions can be found in both a foot encased with a sock and shoe (especially if they are made from non-breathable materials) and the locker room or swimming pool deck where you might have picked up the fungus in the first place.
 Locker room floors, indoor pool decks, and communal showering areas are all high-risk locations for picking up a fungal infection.

 When the offensive microorganisms are trapped under your nails, they damage the toenail tissue.
 This leads to the ragged, thickened, and discolored appearance, along with brittleness.
 In more severe cases, there may also be a foul smell as well.

 Fungal toenails might seem like a fairly cosmetic concern, but they cause embarrassment and can put individuals with comprised immune systems—like those who live with diabetes—at risk for serious complications.
-Additionally, this condition does not go away on its own, so treatment is needed.
+Additionally, this condition does not go away on its own, so effective treatment is needed.

 Fungal Toenail Treatment